Worth Ave. Group

 Worth Ave.
-Group is a consumer electronics insurance provider based in Stillwater, Oklahoma.
+Group is an American consumer electronics insurance provider based in Stillwater, Oklahoma.

 The company is best known for offering iPhone insurance policies.
 Worth Ave.
 Group was formed from National Student Services Inc., one of the nation's largest insurers of college students’ personal property.
 Worth Ave.
 Group's insurance policies are underwritten by Hanover Insurance Group.
 The company was founded in 1972.

 The company also researches and provides data to the public on smartphone and technology gadget usage, including insurance and usage rates.